ohm-softa/08-singleton-factory-strategy-android/README.md

 * No pork - show all meals except those containing pork
 * No soy - show all meals except those containing soy

-To implement the filter mechanism we could just extend the existing logic by adding some more `if-else` statements but this approach isn't very flexible and results in a huge code statement which isn't readable any more.
+To implement the filter mechanism we could just extend the existing logic by adding some more `if-else` statements.
+This approach isn't very flexible and results in a huge code statement which isn't readable any more so that's not what we want.

 The strategy pattern is always a good choice if you have different implementations giving you the same **kind** of result (e.g. all implementations return a list of meals).
 So we decided to implement the filtering as different strategies.

 The following UML is meant as an implementation advise.
 You don't have to implement it this way but it might result in less code (and save you time).
+It is also a nice application of inheritance to avoid duplicates and reduce the amount of code.

 ![Filtering strategy](./assets/images/FilteringStrategies.svg)